THIS IS A TRAINING OPERATION ORDER. FOR INSTRUCTIONAL PURPOSES ONLY.

 c.
 Scheme of Fires

+Priority of fires to 1st Squad.
 Fires are limited to self-defense only.
 Avoid engagement unless necessary to break contact.
-Indirect fire support available through company on request to support disengagement.
+Mortar support is available through company on request to support disengagement.

 d.
 Tasks to Subordinate Units

-- TASK: Conduct reconnaissance of the northern sector of AO COTTO, focusing on the area north and east of MP 0613 1532.
-Locate REAPER positions, assess activity, and identify defensive preparations, obstacles, and key terrain.
-Use covered and concealed routes, maintain noise and light discipline, and avoid detection.
-Report findings via SALUTE format.
-Return to ORP upon completion or if compromised.
+- TASK: Conduct an area reconnaissance of NAI HERRERA (MP 0613 1532), the northeast building in the Conex City complex.
+Use covered and concealed routes to establish observation of the structure and surrounding area.
+Locate REAPER positions, assess strength, composition, and activity, and identify any defensive preparations or obstacles.
+Use noise and light discipline and avoid detection.
+Report findings via SALUTE format as intelligence is developed.
+Return to friendly lines upon completion or if compromised.

-- PURPOSE: Confirm or deny REAPER presence in the northern sector so the company can plan follow-on operations against a known enemy picture.
+- PURPOSE: Confirm or deny REAPER presence in the southwestern sector of AO COTTO so the company can protect the flank during follow-on operations.

 1. Rules of Engagement (ROE):